krasimir/react-in-patterns/book/chapter-2/README.md

 }
 ```

 Let's say that we are building a search-results experience.
 We have a search page and we enter our criteria there.
 We click submit and the user goes to `/results` where we have to display the result of the search.
 Once we land on the results page we render some sort of a loading screen and trigger a request for fetching the results in `componentDidMount` lifecycle hook.
-When the data comes we pass it to a `<List>` component.
+When the data comes back we pass it to a `<List>` component.

+<div style="page-break-after: always;"></div>
 ## Final thoughts

 It is nice that we may think about every React component as a black box.
 It has its own input, lifecycle and output.
-It is up to us how we compose these boxes.
+It is up to us to compose these boxes.
 And maybe that is one of the advantages that React offers.
 Easy to abstract and easy to compose.